yanping/rue-tuscany/_posts/2010-05-04-happiness.markdown

 </div>

 +-- {.section}
-Let us be grateful to people who make us happy; they are the charming gardeners who make our souls blossom.
+`Let us be grateful to people who make us happy; they are the charming gardeners who make our souls blossom.` -- MARCEL PROUST
-~ MARCEL PROUST ~
 =--

 +-- {.section}
-The truth is that our finest moments are most likely to occur when we are feeling deeply uncomfortable, unhappy, or unfulfilled.
-For it is only in such moments, propelled by our discomfort, that we are likely to step out of our ruts and start searching for different ways or truer answers. ~ M. SCOTT PECK ~
+`The truth is that our finest moments are most likely to occur when we are feeling deeply uncomfortable, unhappy, or unfulfilled.
+For it is only in such moments, propelled by our discomfort, that we are likely to step out of our ruts and start searching for different ways or truer answers.`
+-- M. SCOTT PECK
 =--